atomjoy/colorize-forest-ttk-theme/README.md

 # Colorize Forest theme for ttk

-Colorize script creates a theme in the selected color from the Forest-ttk-theme templates (hue color).
+Colorize script creates a template in the selected color from the Forest-ttk-theme templates (hue color).

 ## Install